-During the six months ended June 30, 2021 the Company had negative cash flow, mainly resulting from a repayment of short-term loan and addition to intangible assets.
-The Company has had negative cashflows for the six-months ended June 30, 2021 and since its inception has not been profitable.
+During the nine months ended September 30, 2021 the Company had negative cash flow, mainly resulting from the repayment of short-term loan and addition to intangible assets.
+The Company has not been profitable since its inception.
 There is no assurance that the Company will earn profits in the future, or that profitability will be sustained.
 There is no assurance that future revenues will be sufficient to generate the funds required to continue the Company's business development and marketing activities.
 If the Company does not have sufficient capital to fund its operations, it may be required to reduce its sales and marketing efforts or forego certain business opportunities.